Zemithang

 It has a population of 2,498 people by the 2011 census, distributed in 18 villages.
 The Zemithang Circle and the Dudunghar Circle to its south, together make up a community development block.
 Zemithang's border with Tibet, along the Namka Chu and Sumdorong Chu valleys, is disputed with China.

+Zemithang was the first point in India that the 14th Dalai Lama arrived in India as he fled China for India in 1959 following the Chinese occupation of Tibet.
+He settled at the Tawang Monastery; 70 km southeast, on 30 March before moving on a month later to Uttarakhand to meet then Indian Prime Minister Jawaharlal Nehru.
+The Dalai Lama has reportedly recalled the area "emotionally" as "a place where I had enjoyed freedom for the first time."